This query function may be used to select events in which the

 warning.
 As it is

-case-insensitive, it returns all occurences of the specified
+case-insensitive, it returns all occurrences of the specified values in

 Event Result set.